California Commercial Tobacco Control

 You are here

 The Public Health Law Center and the American Lung Association in California were awarded a 5-year contract by the California Tobacco Control Program (CTCP) at the California Department of Public Health to support commercial tobacco control professionals and advocates in their work to end the commercial tobacco epidemic in California.
 The contract for the Law and Policy Coordinating Center began July 1, 2019.
+In order to better match the mission, our team is now referring to itself as the Law and Policy Partnership to End the Commercial Tobacco Epidemic.

 Commercial tobacco use remains the number one cause of preventable death, disease, and disability in the United States.
 Direct health care costs attributed to commercial tobacco use in California alone are $13.29 billion annually.
 After decades of hard work, California has the second lowest statewide rate of smoking in the U.S., but there are still challenges.
 California has more smokers (3.2 million) than the entire population of Utah.
 Also, specific population groups are smoking at much higher rates, and as a result, are suffering disproportionately.